ericwang0533/Edpuzzle-Recon/README.md

 # Edpuzzle-Recon
-Edpuzzle Recon created by Eric Wang
+[Edpuzzle](https://edpuzzle.org) Recon created by Eric Wang

+Gives you useful information pertaining to your Edpuzzle
+    - Multiple Choice or Open-Ended
+    - Timestamp
+    - Question
+    - Answer Choices

-Insert original edpuzzle url in the form of "https://edpuzzle.com/assignments/ASSIGNMENT_ID/watch"
+1. Insert original Edpuzzle url in the form of `https://edpuzzle.com/assignments/ASSIGNMENT_ID/watch`
-Navigate to the link given from the console
+2. Navigate to the link given from the console
-Ctrl-A, Ctrl-C the text from the webpage
+3. Ctrl-A, Ctrl-C the text from the webpage
-Paste that text into the console
+4. Paste that text into the console
-Open up recon.txt
+5. Open up recon.txt